Framization of the Temperley-Lieb Algebra: Knot invariants

-In \cite{jula} it is proved that the trace ${\rm tr}$ defined on ${\rm Y}_{d,n}(u)$ can be re--scaled according to the braid equivalence corresponding to isotopic framed links if and only if the $x_i$'s furnish a solution of the ${\rm E}$--system (recall discussion in Section~\ref{sectioninv}).
-Let $X_D =( \rm x_1, \ldots , x_{d-1} )$ be a solution of the ${\rm E}$--system parametrized by the non--empty set $D$ of $\mathbb{Z}/d\mathbb{Z}$.
-We have the following definition: \begin{definition}[Definition~3 \cite{ChLa}] \rm The trace map ${\rm tr}_D$ defined as the trace ${\rm tr}$ with the parameters $x_i$ specialized to the values ${\rm x}_i$, shall be called the \emph{specialized trace} with parameter $z$. \end{definition} By normalizing ${\rm tr}_D$, an invariant for framed links can be obtained \cite{jula}:
+In \cite{jula} it is proved that the trace ${\rm tr}$ defined on ${\rm Y}_{d,n}(u)$ can be re-scaled according to the braid equivalence corresponding to isotopic framed links if and only if the framing parameters $x_i$'s of ${\rm tr}$ furnish a solution of the ${\rm E}$--system (recall discussion in Section~\ref{sectioninv}).
+Let $X_D =( \rm x_1, \ldots , x_{d-1} )$ be a solution of the ${\rm E}$--system parametrized by the non-empty set $D$ of $ \mathbb{Z}/d\mathbb{Z}$.
+We have the following definition: \begin{definition}[{\cite[Definition~3 ]{ChLa}}] \rm The trace map ${\rm tr}_D$ defined as the trace ${\rm tr}$ with the parameters $x_i$ specialized to the values ${\rm x}_i$, shall be called the \emph{specialized trace} with parameter $z$. \end{definition} Note that for $d=1$ the traces ${\rm tr}$ and ${\rm tr}_D$ coincide with the Ocneanu trace.
+By normalizing ${\rm tr}_D$, an invariant for {\it framed links} is obtained \cite{jula}: